“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 The verified lessons can be audited for free, which gives you access to all the course materials except graded assignments; you will also be unable to get accreditation for the material.

-If you are wondering how to get these accredited courses and receive a certificate without making a payment, then you are in luck. edX offers financial aid for users to try.
+If you are wondering how to get these accredited courses and receive a certificate without making a payment, then you are in luck. edX offers a massive open online course with financial aid for users to try.

 You can quickly request aid while auditing the course and digesting the material.